-4.1 The initial Screening report (August 2013) found that the River Wye (including the River Lugg) SAC borders along the south west of the group parish.
-Wye Valley and Forest of Dean Bat sites SAC is several km south of the group parish.
-Figure 2 below highlights the location of the River Wye SAC and Wye Valley and Forest of Dean Bat sites SAC in relation to the neighbourhood area.

-4.2 There is a duty under the Water Framework Directive to ensure that proposals for growth do not adversely affect the river water quality and this included the associated watercourses flowing into the rivers.
+- 4.1 The initial Screening report (February 2014) found that the River Wye (including the River Lugg) SAC borders along the eastern edge of all three parishes.
+Figure 2 below highlights the location of River Wye SAC in relation to the neighbourhood area.
+The parish falls within 10km of the Wye Valley Woodlands, the parishes is 7.5km away from the Wye Valley Woodlands. - 4.2 There is a duty under the Water Framework Directive to ensure that proposals for growth do not adversely affect the river water quality and this included the associated watercourses flowing into the rivers.
 There is also a duty under the EU Habitats Directive to ensure that proposals for growth do not adversely affect habitats and biodiversity.
 This directives promotes to maintain, restore and enhance natural habitats and wild species within the protected sites.